The benefits of strength training for seniors are often overlooked in favor of cardio exercises such as walking.

 Some exercises involving these fitness aids are high-impact, but there are plenty of low-impact ones too.

-I bought my mom these dumbbells from Crown Sporting Goods, which she loves.
+I bought my mom these dumbbells made by Crown Sporting Goods, which she loves.

 They are compact, so they only take up a little space, are comfortable to grip, and don’t get slippery if your hands’ sweat.